ly-schneider/danameme-admin/README.md

+# DANAMEME

-# This is the fullstack repo of the project danameme
+This is the admin-panel for danameme

-The backend is based on [supabase](https://supabase.com/).

-The Frontend is based on nextjs and react.